Dioxins and dioxin-like compounds: Human intake and levels

 The highest body burdens were found in Western Europe in the 1970s and early 1980s, and the trends have been similar in the U.S. The most useful measure of time trends is concentration in breast milk measured over decades.
-In many countries the concentrations have decreased to about one tenth of those in the 1970s, and the total TEQ concentrations are now of the order of 5-30 pg/g fat (please note the units, pg/g is the same as ng/kg, or the non-standard expression ppt used sometimes in the United States).
-The decrease is due to strict emission controls and also to the control of concentrations in food.
-In the U.S. young adult female population (age group 20–39), the concentration was 9.7 pg/g lipid in 2001-2002 (geometric mean).
+In many countries, concentrations have decreased to about one tenth of those in the 1970s, and the total TEQ concentrations are now of the order of 5–30 pg/g fat The decrease is due to strict emission controls and also to the control of concentrations in food.
+In the US young adult female population (ages 20–39), the concentration was 9.7 pg/g lipid in 2001–2002 (geometric mean).

 Certain professions such as subsistence fishermen in some areas are exposed to exceptionally high amounts of dioxins and related substances.
 This along with high industrial exposures may be the most valuable source of information on the health risks of dioxins.

 Fate of dioxins in human body

-Dioxins are absorbed well from the digestive tract if they are dissolved in fats or oils (e.g. in fish or meat).
+Dioxins are absorbed well from the digestive tract if they are dissolved in fats or oils (such as in fish or meat).
 On the other hand, dioxins tend to adsorb tightly to soil particles, and absorption may be quite low: 13.8% of the given dose of TEQs in contaminated soil was absorbed.

 The same features causing persistence of dioxins in the environment also cause very slow elimination in humans and animals.
 Because of low water solubility, kidneys cannot excrete them in urine as such.
 They must first be metabolised to more-water-soluble metabolites, but that metabolism, especially in humans, is extremely slow.
 This results in biological half-lives of several years for all dioxins.
-That of TCDD is estimated to be 7 to 8 years, and for other PCDD/Fs from 1.4 to 13 years, PCDFs on average slightly shorter than PCDDs.
+That of TCDD is estimated to be 7 to 8 years, and for other PCDD/Fs from 1.4 to 13 years, with PCDFs on average slightly shorter than PCDDs.

 In mammals, dioxins are found mostly in fat.
 Concentrations in fat seem to be relatively similar, be it serum fat, adipose tissue fat, or milk fat.
 This permits measuring dioxin burden by analysing breast milk.
 Initially, however, at least in laboratory animals, after a single dose, high concentrations are found in the liver, but in a few days, adipose tissue will predominate.
 In rat liver, however, high doses cause induction of CYP1A2 enzyme, and this binds dioxins.
 Thus, depending on the dose, the ratio of fat and liver tissue concentrations may vary considerably in rodents.